Islamophobia in the United Kingdom: Hate crimes

+2024 riots

+Following the mass stabbing attack against women and girls in Southport on 29 July 2024, false rumours circulated on social media that the attacker was a Muslim asylum seeker.

+The day after the stabbings, a large crowd gathered outside Southport mosque, chanting slogans relating to anti-Islamic campaigner Tommy Robinson.
+Protestors then attacked the police and disturbances continued for several hours.
+Following these events, riots, protests and counter-protests occurred around the country for several days.

+During the disturbances, mosques and asylum seeker hostels were attacked and damaged, including a failed petrol bombing of a mosque in Newtownards and an attempt to burn down a hotel full of people in Doncaster.
+Assaults against Muslims and people of colour also occurred.

+Shabna Begum, head of the Runnymede Trust, stated that the riots were the consequence of a dehumanising political and media discourse which led to "a normalisation of Islamophobic rhetoric".

+There were also reports of Muslim men attacking alleged EDL demonstrators.
+Two men were jailed for attacking protectors draped in Union Jack flags.

 Organisations

 English Defence League

-The emergence of the English Defence League has resulted in demonstrations in English cities with large Muslim populations.
-The EDL is a far-right, anti-Islam street protest movement which opposes what it considers to be a spread of Islamism, Sharia law and Islamic extremism in the United Kingdom.
+The emergence of the English Defence League resulted in demonstrations in English cities with large Muslim populations.
+The EDL was a far-right, anti-Islam street protest movement which opposed what it considers to be a spread of Islamism, Sharia law and Islamic extremism in the United Kingdom.
 The EDL has been described as Islamophobic.
 It has had confrontations with various groups, including supporters of Unite Against Fascism (UAF) and Anonymous.

 Co-founder and political activist Tommy Robinson left the group after four years to take on a more peaceful and political approach, and worried about the dangers of right-wing extremism.

-Of the online islamophic attacks reports received in 2012 by the Tell Measuring Anti-Muslim Attacks (MAMA) organization, 69% had a connection to the far right including the English Defense League.
+Of the online Islamophobic attack reports received in 2012 by the Tell Measuring Anti-Muslim Attacks (MAMA) organization, 69% had a connection to the far right including the English Defense League.

 Scottish Defence League

 The SDL are similar to their counterpart and are very closely associated with the EDL.
 They are seen as Scotland's main anti-Islamic group.
 The SDL hold regular demonstrations in Scottish cities.
 The group is mainly active in Edinburgh, Fife and Glasgow.

 Two-time murderer Ronnie Coulter was seen in attendance at a July 2016 SDL demonstration in Edinburgh.

-Thomas Conington who petrol bombed the Edinburgh Central Mosque and received 4 years in prison in June 2017, is alleged to be associated with SDL members.

 In July 2017, an SDL supporter was found guilty of kicking on the body and punching on the head of an anti-fascist protester who was handing out anti-racism leaflets in Edinburgh.
 It was alleged that he called the other fellow protesters, in particular a black South African woman, a monkey.
 He received 12 months community service.
 Also in 2017, former Scottish Labour Party Deputy Leader Anas Sarwar alleged that he faced death threats from the SDL.